-Finally, we continually leverage the artificial intelligence platform owned by our parent to select and prioritize additional development opportunities to expand the current portfolio and broaden the addressable market for our lead programs through the identification of new indications.
-This includes exploring additional combination therapy approaches to expand BXCL701's target indications beyond NEPC and pancreatic cancer.
+Finally, we continually leverage the artificial intelligence platform to select and prioritize additional development opportunities to expand the current portfolio and broaden the addressable market for our lead programs through the identification of new indications.
+This includes exploring additional combination therapy approaches to expand BXCL701's target indications beyond NEPC and CRPC.